day8/re-frame-10x/README.md

 ## How does it work?

-re-frame has instrumentation to collect traces throughout various important points in the lifecycle of a re-frame app. re-frame-trace is a consumer of these traces, and provides visualisations of the traces.
-These traces have a well-defined structure, and will eventually be standardised, allowing other developers to create their own tooling to work against the traces.
-Currently, re-frame's tracing and re-frame-trace are in alpha and are subject to change at any time.
+re-frame is instrumented - all important activity generates trace data. `re-frame-trace` is a consumer of this trace data which renders useful visualisations of the `re-frame` process.
+Currently, re-frame's tracing capabilities are in alpha and are subject to change at any time.
+We're testing the utility of the the trace by building an app on top.

 By default, re-frame tracing is compiled out, so it won't impose a performance cost in production.
 The trade-off here is that you need to explicitly enable it in development.